rom1spi/aws-bulk-tagger/README.md

  A tool for tagging AWS resources massively.

 ## Goal
-Apply a list of tags to a set of AWS resources.
+Apply a list of tags to a (large) set of AWS resources within an AWS region.

 ## Architecture